Expert Tips For Traveling To Europe For More Fun, Less Stress

 • The second floor of a building is considered the first floor.
 Consider this when booking a hotel or rental apartment.

-• Commas and decimals (in numbers) are used conversely to how it’s done in the United States.
+• Commas and decimals (in numbers) are used differently from how they’re used in the United States.
 For example, something costing two and a quarter euros appears as €2,25.
 Likewise, something costing fifteen hundred euros appears as €1.500.

 12. Review Conversion Rules for Metric Measures